Search

 1

-Seeds contain three genetically distinct structures (embryo, endosperm, seed coat) that must communicate and coordinate development for viability
+Seeds contain three genetically distinct structures — embryo, endosperm, and seed coat — that must actively coordinate development for a viable seed to form.

 2